This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-When it comes to the world of BBQ, there’s no denying that the popularity of pellet grills has grown like a weed over the last decade.
+When it comes to the world of BBQ, there’s no denying that the popularity of smoker grills has grown like a weed over the last decade.

 It’s for good reason too.
 These cookers can do it all – everything from grilling, searing, smoking, to even baking is possible on a quality pellet grill.